OpenMandrivaSoftware/distro-release/README.md

-This repository contains the theme for ROME
+This repository contains the theme for Rock

-*rome branch*
+*5.0 branch*